thorchain/thornode/docs/validator.md

 This documentation explains how to setup a Linux server as a THORNode manually.

-Before we do anything, lets get the source code and build our binaries.
+Before THORNode do anything, lets get the source code and build our binaries.
 ```bash
 git clone git@gitlab.com:thorchain/thornode.git
 make install
 ```

-Next, we will need to setup the Binance full node....
+Next, THORNode will need to setup the Binance full node....
 #### Binance
 Binance themselves provide documentation.
 Please follow their [documentation](https://docs.binance.org/fullnode.html).